 What is eCommerce conversion rate?

 The eCommerce conversion rate is the ratio of transactions to sessions, expressed in the form of a percentage.
 For instance, a ratio of one transaction against every ten sessions would make for an eCommerce conversion rate of 10%.”

-When used in conjunction with other critical metrics, conversion rate serves as an excellent barometer to measure the health, performance, and competitiveness of your online store.
-The higher the conversion rate, the better the customer value proposition and lower customer acquisition cost.
+Used in conjunction with other critical metrics, conversion rate serves as an excellent barometer to measure the health, performance, and competitiveness of your online store.
+The higher the conversion rate, the better the customer value proposition and lower the customer acquisition cost.
 To make any meaningful improvement in conversion rates, it is important to take an audit of your current conversion rate.

-Therefore, it’s important to develop your own key ecommerce performance indicators (KPIs) as well as take into account individual nuances while analyzing the average eCommerce conversion rate of your industry.
+Therefore, it’s important to develop your key eCommerce performance indicators (KPIs) as well as to take into account market-specific nuances while analyzing the average eCommerce conversion rate of your industry.

-At the same time, if you’re comparing the conversion rate of your company with competitors, be mindful that no two businesses can have the same conversion rate.
-This is because, a number of factors come into play – your targeted audience, geographic areas of business, products or services sold, penetration in the market, and more.
-For instance, industry giants like Amazon boast a 13% conversion rate, which is nearly 7x the average industry standard.
+Similarly, if you’re comparing the conversion rate of your company with competitors, be mindful that no two businesses can have the same conversion rate.
+Several factors come into play – your targeted audience, geographic areas of business, products or services sold, penetration in the market, and more.
+As per Recurly, Amazon boasts of a 13% conversion rate, which is nearly 7x the average industry standard.